nbbrd/picocsv/README.md

 - supports custom line separator
 - supports custom comment character

-⚠️ _Note that the `Format#acceptMissingField` option must be set to `false` to closely follow the RFC4180 specification.
+⚠️ _Note that the `Csv.Format#acceptMissingField` option must be set to `false` to closely follow the RFC4180 specification.
 The default value is currently `true` but will be reversed in the next major release._

 ## Examples